gliderlabs/docker-alpine/docs/usage.md

 ## Convenience Cleanup

-This image contains a small unofficial wrapper script that assists in the cleanup of the package index after installing packages.
+The `gliderlabs` variant of this image contains a small unofficial wrapper script that assists in the cleanup of the package index after installing packages.
 A great minimalist cleans up after ones self.
 Thus, the `apk-install` script was born.
 Here is another simple `Dockerfile` that installs the `nginx` package and removes package index data:

 ```
 FROM gliderlabs/alpine:3.1